Qing Dynasty Yunnan Ware Tea Bowl with Geometric Printing PatternSOLD OUT

-A flat tea bowl fired in the Wenshan district of Yunnan province during the Qing dynasty.
-Unglazed circular stacking mark and myriad hexagonal patterns printed around the body.
-In Yunnan, this type of flat tea bowl was used for a variety of occasions, including eating and drinking.
+A flat bowl fired in the Wenshan district of Yunnan province during the Qing dynasty.
+A flat shape with an unglazed circular stacking mark and various hexagonal patterns printed around the body.
+In Yunnan, this type of flat bowl was used in multiple situations, such as eating and drinking.
+The printing decoration was also widely used in Fujian Province and Japan simultaneously, and there is room for proof of the influence of each region.

 There is a minor chip on the base and kiln alteration on the rim.
-Some hairline may be mixed in with the crackle glaze, but the condition is generally good.
+Some hairlines may be lost into the crackle glaze, but the condition is generally good.

 - Images may differ in color from the actual products.